Dayan-Guan/USRN/README.md

 # [CVPR 2022] Unbiased Subclass Regularization for Semi-Supervised Semantic Segmentation

 ### Updates
-- *03/2022*: Codes has been released!
-Two 2080Ti or single V100-32G are used for PASCAL VOC, four 2080Ti or two V100-32G are used for Cityscapes.
+- *03/2022*: Codes has been released.
+Two 2080Ti or single V100-32G is used for PASCAL VOC, four 2080Ti or two V100-32G are used for Cityscapes.

 ### Paper